CodeGitesh/news-credibility-risk-engine/README.md

 This extension relies on a local AI model running on your machine.

 1. **Download Ollama**:
    - Go to [ollama.com](https://ollama.com) and download the installer for your OS (Mac/Windows/Linux).
+Minimum version needed is 0.1.32.

 2. **Run Ollama with Connection Permissions**:
    - The extension needs permission to talk to the local server.
 Open your terminal and run: